saintybalboa/react-demo/docs/tutorial/2-styling.md

 # Styling

-This part of the tutorial adds styling to the react demo.
+This part of the tutorial adds styling to the React Demo.

-[Sass](https://sass-lang.com/) will be used for styling throughout the web application.
+[Sass](https://sass-lang.com/) will be used for styling.
 It enables the use of variables, nested rules, mixins, inline imports making it easier to manage, make changes and write less css.

 ## Setup